Advertiser Disclosure

 • Special amenity unique to each property

-Special amenities can include things like lunch or dinner for 2, a spa treatment, golf green fee waivers, welcome gifts, or airport transfers.
+Amenities can include lunch or dinner for 2, a spa treatment, golf green fee waivers, welcome gifts, or airport transfers.
 Details on the amenities available for a specific property are available when searching and booking.

-Note that you must book hotels through the Luxury Hotel and Resort Collection program and pay for your stay with your Chase Sapphire Reserve card to take advantage of these benefits — hotel stays booked direct or through another portal are not eligible.
+To take advantage of these benefits, book hotels through the Edit by Chase Travel and pay for your stay with your Chase Sapphire Reserve card.
+Hotel stays booked directly or through another portal are not eligible.

-We value this benefit at $100 so long as you can use it at least once per year.
-You’ll quickly find that this benefit is worth more if you use it often, but is worth $0 if you don’t use it at all.
+We value this benefit at $100 so long as you use it at least once per year.
+You’ll quickly find it’s worth more if you use it often, but it’s worth nothing if you don’t.
 Check it out before you book your next hotel stay.

-The VIP welcome benefit varies by property but can include things like a bottle of Champagne at check-in or a complimentary drink at the hotel bar.
+The VIP welcome benefit varies by property but can include a bottle of sparkling wine at check-in or a complimentary drink at the hotel bar.
 Regardless of what you get, the benefit is a great way to settle into your hotel!

-We’re giving this benefit a conservative valuation of $50.
-Relais & Châteaux is a small hotel company, so you’re not likely to use the benefit often.
+We’ve given this benefit a conservative valuation of $50.
+Relais & Châteaux is a small hotel company, so it’s not likely you’ll use it often.
 However, the included benefits are a nice way to enhance any upcoming hotel stays at Relais & Châteaux properties.

 • Complimentary upgrades (subject to availability)